 Be aware of death by hashtags.
 Like language, these platforms evolve and ‘best practice’ can change over time.
 However, here are a few simple good practice thoughts.
 On Twitter 2-3 hashtags is a good guide.
 Facebook is similar to Twitter.
-On Instagram you can use 1-30.
-Mix between popular hashtags and lesser used hashtags too, to widen your reach.
+On Instagram, you can use 1-30.
+A mix between popular hashtags and lesser-used hashtags, to widen your reach.

 Just try it